wnameless/json-flattener/README.md

 // JacksonJsonValue, which is provided by json-base lib, can wrap Jackson jsonNode to JsonValueBase jsonVal = new JacksonJsonValue(jsonNode);

-// MinimalJsonValue, which is provided by json-base lib, can wrap MinimalJson jsonValue to JsonValueBase jsonVal = new MinimalJsonValue(jsonValue);

 // You can also implement the JsonValueBase interface for any JSON lib you are using jsonVal = new CostumeJsonValue(yourJsonVal);